Professional Homeopathy Training Course, Licentiate Award

 The Professional Training Course comprises of 1 weekend a month, for 10 months a year, over 4 years (3 years if you have already completed the One Year Foundation course).

-Qualification gained: ‘Licentiate Award’ Certificate of Competence to Practice (recognised and accredited by Society of Homeopaths, and all other governing bodies).
+‘Licentiate Award’ Certificate of Competence to Practice (recognised by the Society of Homeopaths, and all other governing bodies).

 Course overview

-Each academic year is comprised of ten weekends, approximately one month apart.
-Weekends are supported by home study and students are required to study on an average of between 15-20 hours per week.
-In years one and two students will study Anatomy and Physiology and in years three and four, Pathology and Disease.
+Each academic year consists of ten study weekends, held roughly one month apart, supported by guided home study.
+Students are expected to dedicate an average of 10–15 hours per week to their studies.
+In the first two years, the focus includes Anatomy and Physiology, while in years three and four students go on to study Pathology and Disease.

 1st year overview